JakeSidSmith/react-highlight-updates/README.md

 ## About

 Ever wondered which of your components are actually re-rendering when you update your store, set state, or even just click on an element?
-Now you can easily visually highlight which components are being updated and easily track down th cause to improve your apps' performance.
+Now you can easily visually highlight which components are being updated and track down the cause, to improve your apps' performance.

 ## Installation